connorferster/handcalcs/README.md

 ![handcalcs with forallpeople](docs/images/forallpeople.gif)

-Other units packages can be used to similar effect provided they do the following:

-1. Define a `_repr_latex_()` method
-2. Auto-reduce dimensions (i.e. you don't have to call an extra method on the resulting object to have the resulting quantity render itself the way you intend)

-However, if you are using a units package that does not auto-reduce, it should still be compatible but the output will not be as clean and intuitive.

-**For compatibility with some other Python packages (e.g. papermill, streamlit), please see the wiki**
+**For compatibility with some other Python libraries (e.g. papermill, streamlit, other units libraries), please see [the wiki.](https://github.com/connorferster/handcalcs/wiki)**

 ---